-Such action will not be tolerated.
-The organisation has an exclusions policy that details what action will be taken when the rights of any member of the community are transgressed and a Use of Reasonable Force Policy to describe how staff should respond should action be required.
+Violence to staff will not be tolerated.
+RBET has an Exclusions Policy that details what action will be taken when the rights of any member of the community are transgressed and a Use of Reasonable Force Policy to describe how staff should respond should action be required.